 Symptoms of food stuck in your esophagus develop immediately after it happens.
 It’s not uncommon to have severe chest pain.
 You may also experience excessive drooling.
 But there are often ways to resolve the issue at home.

 Thousands of people die from choking every year.
 It’s particularly common among young children and adults over the age of 74.
-Choking happens when food or a foreign object gets stuck in your throat or windpipe, blocking the flow of air.

 When someone is choking, they:

 - have difficulty breathing or noisy breathing